stevenrick/stevenrick.github.io/content/portfolio/signlanguage.md

 ## Outcomes

-- Integrated Leap Motion hand tracking and data capture into the Lab In A Box software infrastucture.
+- I integrated Leap Motion hand tracking and data capture into the Lab In A Box software infrastucture.
-- Generated findings that ASL signers use a much less dense area of hand motion than non-signers, spreading out around their upper chest and lower face.
+- I generated analyses and visualizations that showed ASL signers use a much larger and sparser area of hand motion than non-signers, moving widely around their upper chest and lower face.

 ## Details